ERAalex/ERA_Fast_API_course_money/README.md

 - the user can write the name of coin and get information from our Fast Api Server.<br><br>

-3. Ready Dockerfile and Docker-compose.yml to RUN Containers.
-Just type the command: docker-compose up Container for app + Container for MongoDB
+3. Ready Dockerfile and Docker-compose.yml to RUN Containers.<br> Just type the command: docker-compose up Container for app + Container for MongoDB <br><br>

 Interesting points about API of SBR:<br>